You can read about my terms HERE.

 Of course!
-I have loads of projects and tutorials that have been created either by my readers or myself, I think you will find a wealth of inspiration on these pages
+I have loads of projects and tutorials that have been created either by my contributors or myself, I think you will find a wealth of inspiration on these pages

 I’d like to do some Transfer Projects, but I’m not sure how to get started, can you give me some tips?

 Yes!
 I’ve written a post on Easy Image Transfer Methods that covers just about ever type of surface imaginable.

 I’d like you to find an image for me, do you take requests?

 I’m sorry I’m no longer doing requests, I loved doing them while I could, but they are extremely time consuming so I had to stop.